Medical diffusion on a budget: Textual Inversion for medical image generation: Conclusion

 \section{Conclusion}

-In this paper, we show that pre-trained latent diffusion models can be adapted to a variety of modalities in the medical domain, using textual inversion.
-High quality images can be generated with embeddings trained on 100 examples on a single consumer-grade GPU.
-We showcased various possible applications: improvement of diagnostic models in the low-data regime by adding synthetic cases during training, simulation of disease progression and generation of images with specific disease appearance.
-Although a dedicated diffusion model trained on a large captioned medical dataset would likely generate better images, our results are promising for institutions with limited computational resources.
-Especially for situations where collecting a large dataset is not feasible, such as rare diseases, this approach is suitable and would also be compatible with a medically pre-trained model.
-Finally, since the trained embeddings are extremely small files, they may facilitate sharing of medical information with reduced privacy concerns.
+In this paper, we use Textual Inversion to demonstrate the adaptability of pre-trained latent diffusion models across various medical modalities.
+High-quality images can be generated using embeddings trained on 100 examples on a single consumer-grade GPU.
+Our showcased applications include enhancing diagnostic models in low-data scenarios by incorporating synthetic cases during training, simulating disease progression, and generating images with specific disease appearances.
+While a dedicated diffusion model trained on a large captioned medical dataset would likely yield superior results, our findings are promising for institutions with limited computational resources.
+This approach is particularly relevant for rare diseases where collecting large datasets is impractical.
+It remains viable and compatible with medically pre-trained models, including 3D models.
+Finally, the small file size of the trained embeddings may facilitate the sharing of medical information with reduced privacy concerns.